Colin Smart: Newport RFC

 After starting his playing career captaining Tunbridge Wells RFC, Smart moved to Newport RFC in 1973.
-He was made captain in 1975, the club's centenary year, only the third time an Englishman had captained the club in its hundred year history.
-Newport maintained their challenge for the Welsh Unofficial Championship right up to the end of the 1975-76 season only to lose out to Pontypridd.
-They also lost narrowly to Australia in January by 13-7.
+He was made captain in 1975, the club's centenary year, only the third time an Englishman had captained the club in its hundred-year history.
+Newport maintained their challenge for the Welsh Unofficial Championship right up to the end of the 1975–76 season only to lose out to Pontypridd.
+They also lost narrowly to Australia in January by 13–7.
 Smart led from the front, playing in 47 of the 49 games.

-During the 1976-77 season, Newport won the Cardiff Centenary Sevens beating the Barbarians in the final.
+During the 1976–77 season, Newport won the Cardiff Centenary Sevens beating the Barbarians in the final.
 Only 2 defeats from 22 matches saw Newport head the Welsh Unofficial Championship, however, with a number of defeats in the second half of the season Newport had to be content with the runners-up position for the second season running.
-However on 30 April 1977, Newport defeated rivals Cardiff in their Welsh Cup Final, and Smart lifted the cup at Cardiff Arms Park.
+However, on 30 April 1977, Newport defeated rivals Cardiff in their Welsh Cup Final, and Smart lifted the cup at Cardiff Arms Park.

-In the 1977-78 season, Smart led Newport to the Welsh Cup Final for the second year running but Newport lost 13-9 to Swansea at Cardiff Arms Park.
+In the 1977–78 season, Smart led Newport to the Welsh Cup Final for the second year running but Newport lost 13–9 to Swansea at Cardiff Arms Park.
 Smart stepped down as captain after the match.

 Smart continued playing for Newport until his retirement from rugby.
 He played for Newport against the touring All Blacks in 1982, finally stepping down from both international and club rugby at the end of the season in 1983.

 International career

 Wales or England?

 Having previously played for both the Wales Student team, and the England Under-23 side, Smart's international career could have taken him in either direction.
 Smart was initially offered a chance to play for Wales against New Zealand in 1974.
-This was a Welsh squad that included many of the players, JPR Williams, Gareth Edwards, Phil Bennett, central to the only British and Irish Lions team to have ever defeated the All Blacks at home in 1971.
+This was a Welsh squad that included many of the players, J. P. R. Williams, Gareth Edwards, Phil Bennett, central to the only British and Irish Lions team to have ever defeated the All Blacks at home in 1971.
 He turned down the invitation, deciding instead to accept his first trial for the England the following month.
 While he was not selected for England on this occasion, Smart was selected by London Counties to play against Australia, in November 1975.
 Smart was finally called up to the full England team in 1979, making his debut at Twickenham Stadium against France.
 He then went on to appear 17 times for England, making his last appearance for England at Lansdowne Road against Ireland in 1983.